Why shoot in black and white?

 Tip# 7.
 Keep it simple

 Our wide-angle lenses make it tempting to include as much as possible in the scene.
 It’s a simple trap to fall into.
-Black & white allows you to reduce your scene, so it is better to focus on the simpler and more formal elements of your composition.
+Black & white allows you to reduce your scene, so focusing on your composition’s simpler and more formal elements is better.
 Rather than looking at a landscape and thinking about how you can include more, think, ‘How can I include less?’.
 Snow helps to simplify your landscapes.

 Speaking about simplicity, do also have a look at my blog on minimalism in landscape photography